Human trafficking in North Macedonia

+Prosecution (2010)

 The Government of Macedonia made limited progress in its law enforcement response to human trafficking during the reporting period.
 The government prohibits sex and labor trafficking through Article 418(a) and (d) of its 2004 criminal code.
 In 2009, the government arrested 18 suspects for trafficking- related offenses and opened investigations of seven trafficking cases, of which five are ongoing.
 In the other two cases, the public prosecutor indicted and began prosecution in 2009.
 The government did not convict any trafficking offenders during the reporting period.
 In September 2009, the government adopted amendments to its criminal code that require a minimum sentence of eight years’ imprisonment for any public official convicted of a trafficking offense committed while in the course of official duty.
 The government investigated and prosecuted corruption in certain sectors of law enforcement, which posed challenges to anti-trafficking and anti-smuggling efforts during the reporting period.
 The government reported evidence of immigration officials’ forging residency documents of potential trafficking victims in 2009.
 The government did not prosecute or convict any officials for complicity specific to trafficking during the reporting period; however, it convicted 60 border police for soliciting bribes and, in a separate case, convicted one official of smuggling migrants in 2009.